onap/vnfrqts-requirements/docs/Chapter5/Tosca.rst

 Introduction
 ^^^^^^^^^^^^

-The following sub-clauses describe the numbered requirements for VNF Descriptor (VNFD) or in other words the VNF Service Template based on the most updated draft of ETSI NFV-SOL001 standard for VNF Descriptor.
+The following sub-clauses describe the numbered requirements for VNF Descriptor (VNFD) and PNF Descriptor (PNFD) or in other words the VNF/PNF Service Template based on the most updated draft of ETSI NFV-SOL001 standard for VNF/PNF Descriptor.
 The ETSI standard specifies a NFV specific data model using TOSCA/YAML data model constructs specified in TOSCA Simple Profile in YAML v.1.2.

-The requirements for TOSCA/CSAR based VNF package are described as well and they are based on ETSI NFV-SOL004 standard.
+The requirements for TOSCA/CSAR based VNF/PNF package are described as well and they are based on ETSI NFV-SOL004 standard.

 References
 ^^^^^^^^^^^^^^^^^^